gokulnair2001/HTMLSwiftKit/README.md

        }
     }
 ```
-   Create a struct and implement the ```HTMLPage``` protocol, and you are good to start building your page.
+> [!Tip]
+> Start adding your HTML elements inside htmlContent block just like HTML without < > tag

 ### 2. Create CSS

- Now just like every normal HTML page you need to give some CSS to it, so HTMLSwiftKit covers that too.
+Want to add CSS to your Webpage, HTMLSwiftKit covers that too.

+Create a struct implement the ```CSSBlock``` protocol and provide the [CSS type](#CSSType) and start adding your styling modifiers.

  ```swift
     struct BasicCSS: CSSBlock {